-Using the Cazoom Maths worksheets to practice rotations is a great way for students to build confidence in their work.
+Using the Cazoom Math worksheets to practice translations, rotations and reflections is a great way for students to build confidence in their work.
 Learning rotations is a challenging process because it requires a lot of visualization of what the image should look like.
 Rotating figures both clockwise and counterclockwise also adds to the challenge.
 When students can break down the process by rotating points and then rotating entire figures, it can start to make more sense.
 Practicing this skill using worksheets is an effective method because the feedback loop for students is immediate.
 With Cazoom Maths, the answer keys are provided so students can check their work right away to see their progress.
 The large variety of worksheets also allows for a great deal of practice on any given skill.
 This means that students will not run out of worksheets even if they struggle with the skill, and they will soon master slides, flips and turns!

 One of the most effective ways to practice the skills that are being learned is to use transformations worksheets from Cazoom Maths.
 The worksheets are visually appealing to engage students in the work.
 For a small monthly fee, the worksheets also come with answer keys so that students and parents can check the work as soon as it is completed.

 Any student can master the various transformations if they have the proper instruction, practice, feedback, and motivation.
-Using Cazoom Maths as part of that process is a great way to help students increase their achievement levels and soar to success.
+Using Cazoom Maths as part of that process is a great way to help students from 6th Grade onwards increase their achievement levels and soar to success.